-Several months ago I posted a review of the Energy Force III table tennis shoe.
+Several months ago, I posted a review of the Energy Force III table tennis shoe.
 What I wrote then was that it was pretty much the best shoe ever!
-It had everything I wanted: lightness, grippy-ness, wore like a slipper, and was really comfortable.
+It had everything I wanted: lightness, grippy-ness, wore like a slipper, and was comfortable.

-Looks: First of all, the best thing about this shoe: They look really great!
+Looks: First of all, the best thing about this shoe: They look great!
 I love the black trimming and tongue.
-I mean, fashionwise I’d love an overall black or dark grey shoe with attractive trimming, but this is almost as good.
+I mean, fashionwise, I’d love an overall black or dark grey shoe with attractive trimming, but this is almost as good.

 Grip: Very good, just as good as the Energy III’s… I never notice a slipping issue on the floors I play on, except when they haven’t been cleaned.

 Comfort: More than comfortable enough, but not as comfy as the III’s.
-I doubt anyone will complain about the fit since I don’t notice any big issues… and I’m picky.
+I doubt anyone will complain about the fit since I don’t notice any significant issues… and I’m picky.

-Support: Very good.
+Support: Excellent.
 I even think heavy players would be able to play in these.
 They feel strongly supported and well made overall.
 They’ve done a very nice job with their use of high tech support features in the sole.
 A+ here.

 Nimbleness: Lastly, and very important to me personally as far as my preferences are concerned, is the ballerina-shoe factor.
 Does this shoe pass the test?
 Does the shoe become part of your foot so that you never feel like you’re battling against the structure of the shoe while you play?

-Well, unfortunately, the Energy Force X does not pass the ballerina-shoe test completely for me.
-They are ever so slightly boxy especially when I first got them.
-Coming off the Energy III’s, I was ready for more greatness in this department, but when I played with the new Energy X’s fresh from the box, I immediately felt a bit sluggish when trying to move quickly around the table.
+Well, unfortunately, the Energy Force X does not pass the ballerina-shoe test entirely for me.
+They are ever so slightly boxy, especially when I first got them.
+Coming off Energy III’s, I was ready for more greatness in this department.
+Still, when I played with the new Energy X’s fresh from the box, I immediately felt a bit sluggish when trying to move quickly around the table.

-Some players may not notice this about the shoe, but for me, what separates a good shoe from a really great shoe is this nimbleness factor.
-The X is almost there, but I say that Butterfly should try to get this right (again, since they got it right with the III’s) if they continue on with this series of the shoe.
+Some players may not notice this about the shoe, but for me, what separates a good shoe from a great shoe is this nimbleness factor.
+The X is almost there, but I say that Butterfly should try to get this right (again, since they got it right with the III’s) if they continue with this shoe series.
 I hope the Energy Force “XI” improves in this area.

-That said, once you play in them for a couple of weeks or months, you lose track of how they didn’t feel super nimble at first and you accept what they are.
+That said, once you play in them for a couple of weeks or months, you lose track of how they didn’t feel super elegant at first, and you accept what they are.
 After all, we’re talking the fine details here.
-The shoe will be absolutely fine if you don’t necessarily require ballerina-shoe agility.
+The shoe will be excellent if you don’t necessarily require ballerina-shoe agility.
 Do you?